What Is a TWIC Card and How Do You Get One?

 The TWIC NexGen or Next Generation is a TWIC card with updated technology.
 The TSA began issuing the new cards on July 10, 2018, to prevent counterfeiting and misuse.
 As a result, new trucking company owners can expect to employ more truckers with the new cards than the standard TWIC card.

 The NexGen does not cost more than the previous version.
-For truckers with the older TWIC card, they don’t need to replace their card until it expires.
+For truckers with the older TWIC badge, they don’t need to replace their card until it expires.
 When renewing their card, truckers will receive the TWIC NexGen.

 While truckers can change out their previous version for the NexGen card at any time, it comes at a cost.
 Like replacing a lost card or renewing an application, truckers wanting the NexGen will need to pay $60.